regiregi22/ARMA-3/README.md

 	#beclient <guid> : Show your own GUID.

+### BattleEye Commands:

+    loadbans : (Re)load the BE ban list from bans.txt.
+    bans : Show a list of all BE server bans. ban [player #] [time in minutes] [reason] : Ban a player's BE GUID from the server.
+If time is not specified or 0, the ban will be permanent; if reason is not specified the player will be kicked with "Banned". addban [GUID] [time in minutes] [reason] : Same as "ban", but allows to ban a player that is not currently on the server. removeban [ban #] : Remove ban (get the ban # from the bans command). writebans : removes expired bans from bans file

+    You can either enter them via BE RCon or in-game using "#beserver [command]" (if logged in as admin).
+For example:
+    #beserver ban 11
+    Keep in mind that the "player #" used here is the one listed by BE's "players" command.

+### RCon Commands:

+    loadscripts : Loads the "scripts.txt" file without the need to restart the server. missions : Returns a list of the available missions on the server. players : Displays a list of the players on the server including BE GUIDs and pings. kick [player#] : Kicks a player.
+His # can be found in the player list using the "players" command. rconpassword [password] : Changes the RCon password. maxping [ping] : Changes the MaxPing value.
+If a player has a higher ping, he will be kicked from the server. logout : Logout from current server, but do not exit the program. exit : Closes the connection.
+    say [player#] : Say something to player #. -1 equals all players on server (e.g. "Say -1 Hello World!")

+    Server commands are passed directly to server, e.g.:
+    #mission [missionName] - Loads the given mission on the server.

 ### Debugging Commands:

     #monitor 10 : Activates the server monitor which reports Bandwidth and memory useage Every * seconds via chat window)